SimonKraatz-USDA/EzPAI/README.md

 csv content:
 - lmxb, lmxc and rmxb, rmxc are the locations and counts for the canopy (prefix l) and sky (prefix r) peaks.
 - rb_l and rb_r are the locations of the bins used in the canopy/sky discrimination step, based on the Rosin method.
 - sky gives the blue sky index mean value of the image.
-For blue sky index calculation, sky pixels are more strictly identified by defaul tthan for the canopy/sky delineation, i.e.,
+For blue sky index calculation, sky pixels are more strictly identified by default than for the canopy/sky delineation, i.e.,
 - minpixarea gives size of the smallest patches considered as large gaps as % of the image
 - GF, CC, CP and PAI are the canopy structural parameters Gap Fraction, Crown Cover, Crown Porosity, Plant Area Index.